Training

 Description

-eCOM 203 covers cybersecurity and securing operational technology (OT) networks for substations and industrial plants.
-Students will understand the threats to industrial control systems (ICSs) and the methods used to secure them as well their role in the zones of protection.
+This self-paced eLearning course covers cybersecurity and securing operational technology (OT) networks for substations and industrial plants.
+You will learn about the threats to industrial control systems (ICSs) and the methods used to secure them as well their role in the zones of protection.

-The goal of this course is for students to be able to identify threat vectors and risk, be introduced to mitigation methods and tools, and be able to discuss these concepts.
-It will introduce students to OT security language so that they will be able to discuss these concepts with coworkers, be able to implement security steps/processes to their role, and create a culture of security and risk management within their organization.
+In addition, you will be able to identify threat vectors and risk, be introduced to mitigation methods and tools, and be able to discuss these concepts.
+The course will introduce you to OT security language so that you will be able to discuss these concepts with coworkers, be able to implement security steps/processes to your role, and create a culture of security and risk management within your organization.

 Audience